maxxscho/laravel-tcpdf/readme.md

 ## Custom Fonts

 To add custom fonts set the fonts_directory in the config, relative to the public path.
 For example `'fonts/'`.

-You have to convert a font for TCPDF.
+To use a custom font you have to convert a font for TCPDF.
 Copy your custom font(s) to your fonts path, in our case `public/fonts/`.
 In your terminal do this: